oxen-io/oxen-mq/README.md

         ;
 ```

-The Message object also provides methods for replying to the caller.
-Simple replies queue a reply
+The `Message` object provides methods for replying to the caller, generally through either the
-if the client is still connected.
-Replies to service nodes can also be "strong" replies: when
-replying to a SN that has closed connection with a strong reply we will attempt to reestablish a
-connection to deliver the message.
-In order for this to work the LokiMQ caller must provide a
-lookup function to retrieve the remote address given a SN x25519 pubkey.

-### Callbacks
+`send_back()` or `send_reply()`: the former sends a new message to whoever sent this message; the
+latter sends a specially formulated reply as a response to a request command (see above).

+For a general, non-service node connection, this send-back or send-reply will be sent back along the
+connection on which the message was received.
+If the remote has disconnected then the message is
+simply dropped.
+If the remote is known to be a service node, however (and LokiMQ has been
+configured with a service node lookup function) then the sent message will be a "strong" reply: if
+there is another established connection with the service node then that connection will be used; if
+there is no connection at all then LokiMQ will attempt to establish a new connection to the SN to
+deliver the response.

 Invoked command functions are always invoked with exactly one arguments: a non-const LokiMQ::Message
 reference from which the connection info, LokiMQ object, and message data can be obtained.
+(You are
+free and intended to `std::move` the data messages to avoid copying them).

 The Message object also contains a `ConnectionID` object as the public `conn` member; it is safe to
 take a copy of this and then use it later to send commands to this peer.
 (For example, a wallet